Jule and Rose Esserman Levin Family Papers

 Language of Materials

 The Esserman family settled in Rome, Georgia, in the early 1890s.
-Jule and Rose were very involved in the Jewish community and the community of Rome.
+Jule and Rose were involved in the Jewish community and the wider community of Rome.
 Of special interest in this collection are the personal stories, and history of Rose Esserman Levin while growing up in Rome.
 The collection includes a brief history into the life of the Esserman Family, how Esserman & Co. became a successful clothing business and their many contributions to the community.
 One can also get a brief look into individual family members.
-The Levin’s were very involved in the progression of the Civil Rights Movement.
+The Levins were also involved in the progression of the Civil Rights Movement.
 The collection contains papers written by students after participating in the sit-in demonstrations.

 All material is arranged in alphabetical order by subject and chronologically within each folder.